 The following databases are available to law school students, faculty, and staff.
-Some databases are limited by contract for the sole use of the law school community, or are restricted to access from within the law school facility.
+Some databases are limited by contract for the sole use of the law school community or are restricted to access from within the law school facility.
 Most databases, however, can be used anywhere at Liberty University.
 These “Liberty access only” databases can also be used off-campus by any current Liberty student, faculty, or staff member through EZ Proxy.

-In order to access the databases below, you will need to log into EZProxy using your Liberty username and password.
-If you are off campus, you should automatically be directed to the EZProxy login by clicking the links below.
+In order to access the databases below, you will need to log in to EZProxy using your Liberty username and password.
+If you are off-campus, you should automatically be directed to the EZProxy login by clicking the links below.

 Our online law library catalog system.
 Locate books and other materials in the law library collection.

-Directory with biographical information for more than 20,000 judges in all levels of federal, state and local courts with jurisdictional, structural and geographical facts on the courts they serve, as provided by federal sources and by the individual states.
+Directory with biographical information for more than 20,000 judges in all levels of federal, state, and local courts with jurisdictional, structural, and geographical facts on the courts they serve, as provided by federal sources and by the individual states.